Alan Bernardon

-Alan José Bernardon (born 22 June 1994) is a Brazilian professional footballer who plays as a goalkeeper for Super League club Malut United.
+Alan José Bernardon (born 22 June 1994), simpply known as Alan, is a Brazilian professional footballer who plays as a goalkeeper for Super League club Java United.

 Club career

 Born in Medianeira, Paraná, Brazil, he joined several local Brazilian clubs.
 He decided to go abroad for the first time to Indonesia and joined Liga 1 side PSS Sleman in the 2024–25 season.
 During his career in Brazil, Alan only made a total of 17 appearances in all competitions.
 Previously, he played for Cascavel in 2024 Campeonato Brasileiro Série D and only played two matches or 180 minutes of play.

 PSS Sleman

 On 1 July 2024, PSS Sleman confirmed the signing of Alan for a free transfer.
 Alan made his debut for PSS Sleman on 11 August 2024, in 1–0 away lose over Persebaya Surabaya.
 Despite this, he successfully recorded 8 saves.
 On 16 September 2024, he keeping a first clean sheet in a 0–0 draw over Bali United.
 On 20 October 2024, he picked up his first win with PSS Sleman in his eighth appearances and as well as recording his second clean sheet in a 0–3 away win over Barito Putera.